josipbencic/spaceshooter/README.md

 # README #

 A simple Space Shooter 2D game I have made in high-school.
 It was based on Mike Geig's "Introduction to 2D game programming with Allegro" tutorial.
-Everything was coded in C or C++03 originally, later I refactored C parts to pure C++.
+Everything was coded in C or C++03 originally, later I refactored C parts to C++.
 Some unnecessary optimizations might be found in the codebase (such as cache-friendly containers).
 They are not needed, however I wanted to practice the implementation.

 # SETUP #